 Watch Chicks Hatch- Live!

 Happy fall ya’ll!
-The chick hatching booth has been such an EGGcellent exhibit at the North Carolina State Fair over the years, however in the times we are facing due to COVID-19, we want to continue the tradition through a virtual hatching experience.
-Starting October 15-25 from 8:00am-5:00pm, you can witness chicks breakout from their shells from our live hatch cam!
+The chick hatching booth has been such an EGGcellent exhibit at the North Carolina State Fair over the years and we want to continue the tradition through a virtual hatching experience.
+Starting October 14-24 from 8:00 a.m.-8:00 p.m., you can witness chicks break out from their shells from our live hatch cam!

 North Carolina’s poultry industry has a huge economic contribution on agriculture, cornering nearly 45% of our state’s farm cash receipts.
 To answer the question that everyone asks, “which came first”, no one truly knows, but here it is going to start with the egg.
 Embryo development occurs under the correct physical and environmental conditions that results in the outburst of a chick!
 Different breeds are wildly unique in various ways and exquisitely enamoring because of their cute and fluffy characteristics.
 There are various twists and necessary turns along the way to becoming a chick or poult (newly hatched turkey).
 The chicks featured here are of various breeds that include white leghorns, Rhode Island Reds, Barred Plymouth Rocks, Athens Canadian Random bred, and broilers.
 None of the chicks hatched can be sold and will be used for teaching purposes under specific guidelines promoting animal wellness and animal welfare.